Endless Night (novel): Plot summary

 When Ellie returns, she reveals to Mike that she is in fact, one of the wealthiest women in America and that she was the person who bought Gipsy's Acre.
 She wants to marry him and help fulfil his dream of building a beautiful house there.
-She doesn't mind leaving her home and family in America to move to England for him.
+She does not mind leaving her home and family in America to move to England for him.
 They get married in a simple civil ceremony, without her family's knowledge.
 Michael is poor and Ellie fears that her family would not approve of him.
 When they find out, they are indeed highly disapproving of Mike.
 They fire Greta for helping arrange the marriage in secret.
 Regardless, Ellie refuses to leave Michael.

 Once married, they hire Santonix to build a mansion for them on the acre.

 On the night Ellie and Mike move in, a rock is thrown through their window, telling them to leave the acre.
 Ellie is shaken by the incident, but not enough to want to move.
-Ellie entertains the idea of inviting Greta to live with them at the acre, feeling bad for getting her fired, but Michael doesn't like the idea.
+Ellie entertains the idea of inviting Greta to live with them at the acre, feeling bad for getting her fired, but Michael does not like the idea.

 Mike and Ellie discover a folly near the cliffs on their property, which they restore and use as a secret getaway.

 The newlywed couple spend the next few weeks meeting the villagers.
 Major Phillpot, the local landowner, although not a wealthy man, is seen as the "God" of the village; he becomes close with Michael.
 Another villager, Claudia Hardcastle, rides horses and befriends Ellie.
 They start riding horses together regularly.
 Ellie reveals that although she is allergic to horses, she takes pills to calm her allergies before riding.
 She offers them to Claudia, who is also mildly allergic.
 Later, it is revealed that Claudia is Santonix's half-sister and was once married to one of Ellie's lawyers, Stanford Lloyd.

 Meanwhile, an old gipsy woman, Mrs. Lee, continues to warn Mike and Ellie of a curse and instructs them to leave the house they built.
 Ellie grows increasingly wary of her, so much so that Michael goes to the police station to report Mrs. Lee.
 He learns that in the past, Mrs. Lee had been bribed with money to terrify other residents.
 Mike wonders if someone is doing that again.

 In the meantime, much to Ellie's chagrin, her American family refuses to leave her alone.
 Her stepmother, Cora, has moved to the UK to be close to her.
 Ellie's lawyers also keep in constant contact with her.
-Her head lawyer, Mr. Lippincott (known to Ellie as ‘Uncle Andrew’) is especially concerned over her marriage to Michael.
+Her head lawyer, Mr. Lippincott (known to Ellie as 'Uncle Andrew') is especially concerned over her marriage to Michael.

 When Ellie injures her ankle she needs someone to help take care of her; she persuades Michael to let Greta stay with them.
-Ellie worries about Michael and Greta, as they don't appear to like each other and even get into a very heated argument one night.
+Ellie worries about Michael and Greta, as they do no appear to like each other and even get into a very heated argument one night.